typesanitizer/b2piet/docs/README.md

 * Smart wallpaper that records conversations.
 * Beautiful Skynet.
 * Anything you can think of!
 After all, Brainfuck is Turing complete :smile:.

-#### Where's all the Javascript/Electron/modern web technology?

-Sorry, we don't have any of those.
-Perhaps you can check out the `style/style.css` file if that interests you.

-#### Why don't you rewrite it in Rust?

-It's a good thing that you asked; we are certainly planning to do that!
-We will first write an Ocaml to Rust transpiler and then feed `b2piet` to it.
-Sounds perfect, no?

-#### Why are you trying so hard to be funny?

-:unamused::expressionless::persevere::cry::sob::sob::sob:

 ```
  _____________________